dutchsloot84/RAG-Powered-Release-Audit-Insights/README.md

 ## Troubleshooting

-- Ensure the PEM certificate exists at the path specified by `PEM_PATH`.
+- If using a custom PEM, ensure the file exists and `PEM_PATH` points to it.
 - Rate limit errors are automatically retried with backoff.
 - FAISS is optional; installation may fail on unsupported platforms.